 Engineering integrates math and science concepts in a real-world context, and our faculty and graduate students have developed dozens of curriculum plans that excite students and meet state standards in math, science and technology.
 The College of Engineering and Applied Science can help you to enrich your math and science courses.

-Graduate Teaching Fellows in the Classroom — An Engineering Outreach Corps, comprised of engineering graduate students, partners with teachers in local schools to further introduce engineering as a potential career choice to students.
-CU engineering students have served as teaching assistants in K-12 schools under the NSF GK-12 Teaching Fellows Program since 1999, reaching more than 5,000 Colorado students in kindergarten through eighth grade.
+Graduate Teaching Fellows in the Classroom — As part of an NSF GK-12 Program, TEAMS Fellows, comprised of engineering graduate students, partner with teachers in local schools to introduce engineering as a potential career choice to students.
+CU engineering students have served as engineering experts in K-12 schools since 1999, reaching thousands of Colorado students in third through twelfth grade.

 Visit the ITL Laboratory With Your Class — The Integrated Teaching and Learning Laboratory is open for school group tours.
 Kids will love the interactive exhibits, which teach engineering concepts in fun and unusual ways.
 Visit K-12 School Tour to learn more about this outstanding facility.